Fact-checked

 Primary forms of chorea

-Huntington Huntington begins most often in 35-42 years (but can appear at any age - from childhood to the elderly) and is characterized by a very typical choreic hyperkinesis, personality disorders and dementia.
-Type of inheritance is autosomal dominant.
-The disease begins gradually, the appearance of the first violent movements is sometimes difficult to grasp.
-More often they appear in the face area, resembling arbitrary motor automatisms (frowning, opening the mouth, protruding the tongue, licking the lips, etc.).
-As the disease develops, hyperkinesis joins in hands ("playing fingers on the piano") followed by its generalization, a violation of statics and gait.
-Acceding speech disorders (hyperkinetic dysarthria) and swallowing make it impossible to have adequate nutrition and communication.
-The short-term and long-term memory worsens, the criticism to the condition decreases, the elementary household self-service is complicated, dementia develops and progresses.
-Deep reflexes are usually animated on the legs, in a third of cases, clones are detected, typical is muscle hypotension.
+Huntington's chorea usually begins at the age of 35-42 (but can appear at any age - from childhood to old age) and is characterized by very typical choreic hyperkinesis, personality disorders and dementia.
+The type of inheritance is autosomal dominant.
+The disease begins gradually, the appearance of the first violent movements is sometimes difficult to catch.
+Most often they appear in the face, resembling voluntary motor automatisms (frowning, opening the mouth, sticking out the tongue, licking the lips, etc.).
+As the disease progresses, hyperkinesis in the hands ("fingers playing the piano") joins in with its subsequent generalization, statics and gait disorders.
+The accompanying speech disorders (hyperkinetic dysarthria) and swallowing make proper nutrition and communication impossible.
+Short-term and long-term memory deteriorates, criticism of one's condition decreases, basic everyday self-care becomes difficult, dementia develops and progresses.
+Deep reflexes are usually brisk on the legs, in a third of cases clonus is detected, muscle hypotonia is typical.

-Akinetic-rigid form (without chorea) is most typical for the variant with early onset (Westphalian variant), but sometimes it is observed at a later debut (at 20 years and more).
+The akinetic-rigid form (without chorea) is most typical for the early-onset variant (Westphal variant), but it is sometimes observed with a later onset (at 20 years of age or older).

-Sometimes the disease begins with mental disorders in the form of affective (most often in the form of depression), hallucinatory-paranoid and behavioral disorders and only after 1,5-2 years or later hyperkinetic syndrome joins.
+Sometimes the disease begins with mental disorders in the form of affective (most often in the form of depression), hallucinatory-paranoid and behavioral disorders, and only after 1.5-2 years or later hyperkinetic syndrome joins in.
 In the terminal stage, patients most often die from aspiration pneumonia.

-Differential diagnosis of Huntington's chorea involves the exclusion of diseases such as Alzheimer's, Creutzfeldt-Jakob disease, benign hereditary chorea, Wilson-Konovalov's disease, hereditary cerebellar ataxia, choreoacanthocytosis, basilar ganglia infarcts, tardive dyskinesia, and in some cases also schizophrenia and Parkinson's disease.
+Differential diagnosis of Huntington's chorea involves excluding such diseases as Alzheimer's disease, Creutzfeldt-Jakob disease, benign hereditary chorea, Wilson-Konovalov disease, hereditary cerebellar ataxia, choreoacanthocytosis, basal ganglia infarctions, tardive dyskinesia, and in some cases also schizophrenia and Parkinson's disease.

-Neuroacanthocytosis is manifested by chorea and acanthocytosis (changes in the shape of red blood cells).
-Described as autosomal recessive, and sporadic cases of the disease.
-Disease usually begins on the 3rd or 4th decade of life (sometimes on the 1st).
-The initial manifestations are oral hyperkinetic cells with tongue protrusion, movements of the lips, chewing and other grimaces very reminiscent of tardive dyskinesia.
-Often observed non-articulated vocalization, described cases of echolalia (but not coprolights).
-A distinctive feature is self-harm in the form of involuntary biting of the tongue, lips and internal surfaces of the cheeks.
-Often noted choreic hyperkinesia of extremities and trunk; there may also appear dystonic postural phenomena and tics.
+Neuroacanthocytosis is manifested by chorea and acanthocytosis (change in the shape of red blood cells).
+Both autosomal recessive and sporadic cases of the disease have been described.
+The disease usually begins in the 3rd or 4th decade of life (sometimes in the 1st).
+Initial manifestations are oral hyperkinesis with protruding tongue, lip movements, chewing and other grimaces, very reminiscent of tardive dyskinesia.
+Inarticulate vocalization is quite common, cases of echolalia (but not coprolalia) have been described.
+A distinctive feature is self-harm in the form of involuntary biting of the tongue, lips and inner surfaces of the cheeks.
+Choreic hyperkinesis of the limbs and trunk is often noted; dystonic postural phenomena and tics may also appear.

 The disease differs from Huntington's chorea by the presence of weakness and atrophy in the muscles of the limbs, caused by damage to the cells of the anterior horns and peripheral nerves (axonal neuropathy with a decrease in deep reflexes).
-In the future, often (but not always) observe the addition of dementia and epileptic seizures.
+Later, dementia and epileptic seizures are often (but not always) observed.
 The level of lipoproteins in the blood is normal.
-For diagnosis, it is important to identify acanthocytosis, accompanied by a progressive neurologic deficit with a normal level of lipoproteins.
+For diagnosis, it is important to identify acanthocytosis, accompanied by progressive neurological deficit with a normal level of lipoproteins.

-Benign (non-progressive) hereditary chorea without dementia begins in the thoracic or early childhood with the appearance of generalized chorea, which stops only during sleep.
-The disease is inherited by an autosomal dominant type.
-Characteristic of normal intellectual development.
-Another difference from the juvenile chorei of Huntington is the non-progressive course (on the contrary, it is even possible to reduce the expression of choreic hyperkinesis in adulthood).
+Benign (non-progressive) hereditary chorea without dementia begins in infancy or early childhood with the appearance of generalized chorea, which stops only during sleep.
+The disease is inherited in an autosomal dominant manner.
+Normal intellectual development is typical.
+Another difference from juvenile Huntington's chorea is the non-progressive course (on the contrary, even a decrease in the severity of choreic hyperkinesis in adulthood is possible).

-Lesch-Nayhan disease is associated with hereditary hypoxanthine-guanine phosphoribosyltransferase, leading to increased uric acid formation and severe damage to the nervous system.
-Inheritance is X-linked recessive (hence, male patients are ill).
-Children are born normal, with the exception of mild hypotension, but during the first 3 months of life a delay in motor development develops.
-Further, progressive rigidity of the extremities and torticollis (or retrocollis) occur.
-In the 2nd year of life, facial grimaces and generalized choreic hyperkinesis appear, as well as symptoms of defeat of the pyramidal tract.
+Lesch-Nyhan disease is caused by a hereditary deficiency of hypoxanthine-guanine phosphoribosyltransferase, which leads to increased uric acid production and severe damage to the nervous system.
+Inheritance is X-linked recessive (hence, males are affected).
+Children are born normal, except for mild hypotonia, but motor development delay develops during the first 3 months of life.
+Progressive limb rigidity and torticollis (or retrocollis) then develop.
+Facial grimaces and generalized choreic hyperkinesis, as well as symptoms of pyramidal tract damage, appear in the 2nd year of life.

-Later, children are noted for their propensity to inflict self-harm (they start to bite their fingers, lips and cheeks).
-These compulsive self-harm (leading to disfigurement) are very typical (but not pathognomonic) for Lesha-Naikhan's disease.
-Observe the delay of mental development of one degree or another.
+Later, children show a tendency to self-harm (they begin to bite their fingers, lips, and cheeks).
+These compulsive self-harms (resulting in disfigurement) are quite typical (but not pathognomonic) for Lesch-Nyhan disease.
+Mental retardation of varying degrees of severity is observed.

-The content of uric acid in the blood and urine is increased.
+The uric acid content in the blood and urine is elevated.
 The diagnosis is confirmed by a decrease in the activity of hypoxanthine-guanine-phosphoribosyltransferase in erythrocytes or fibroblast culture.

 Secondary forms of chorea

-Secondary forms of chorea can develop with very many diseases: infectious, tumor, vascular, autoimmune, metabolic, toxic, traumatic.
-Diagnosis of secondary chorea syndrome in these diseases usually does not cause difficulties.
-Recognition of the nature of the primary lesion is usually based on a complex of clinical and paraclinical methods, including biochemical, molecular-genetic, neuroimaging, and many other studies.
+Secondary forms of chorea can develop in many diseases: infectious, tumor, vascular, autoimmune, metabolic, toxic, traumatic.
+Diagnostics of secondary choreic syndrome in these diseases usually does not cause difficulties.
+Recognition of the nature of the primary lesion is usually based on a complex of clinical and paraclinical methods, including biochemical, molecular genetic, neuroimaging and many other studies.

-The most frequent secondary forms are Sydenham's chorea (observed almost exclusively in childhood and adolescence) and the chorea of pregnant women.
+The most common secondary forms are Sydenham's chorea (observed almost exclusively in childhood and adolescence) and chorea of pregnancy.

-• Malignant chorea (Sydenham's chorea) usually develops several months after a stentococcal infection or rheumatic fever, when symptoms of an acute period are no longer present, and is associated not with vasculitis, as previously thought, but with autoimmune processes and the formation of antineuronal antibodies.
-Girls are sick 2 times more often than boys.
-At the initial stages or in light cases, motor disinhibition is observed with grimacing and exaggerated gestures.
-In severe cases, generalized choreic hyperkinesis deprives the patient of the ability of elementary self-service, frustrates speech (dysarthria) and even breathing, makes it impossible for movement and communication.
-In most cases, generalization of hyperkinesis goes through the stage of hemichoria.
-Muscular hypotension, sometimes creating the impression of muscle weakness, a "tonic" or "hardening" knee-jerk reflex (Gordon phenomenon), emotional-affective and transient cognitive disorders, are characteristic.
+• Chorea minor (Sydenham's chorea) usually develops several months after a streptococcal infection or exacerbation of rheumatism, when there are no longer any symptoms of the acute period, and is associated not with vasculitis, as was previously thought, but with autoimmune processes and the formation of antineuronal antibodies.
+Girls get sick 2 times more often than boys.
+In the initial stages or in mild cases, motor disinhibition with grimacing and exaggerated gestures is observed.
+In severe cases, generalized choreic hyperkinesis deprives the patient of the ability to perform basic self-care, disrupts speech (dysarthria) and even breathing, and makes movement and communication impossible.
+In most cases, generalization of hyperkinesis goes through the stage of hemichorea.
+Muscle hypotonia is characteristic, sometimes creating the impression of muscle weakness, a "tonic" or "freezing" knee reflex (Gordon phenomenon), emotional-affective and transient cognitive disorders.
 In most cases, hyperkinesis spontaneously regresses within 3-6 months.

-• Chorea of pregnant women usually develops in primiparas, who in childhood suffered minor chorea.
-Prenatal pregnancy is currently associated with antiphospholipid syndrome (primary or systemic lupus erythematosus).
-Chorea usually begins at the 2-5th month of pregnancy, rarely - in the postpartum period, sometimes it recurs in subsequent pregnancies.
-Typically, symptoms regress spontaneously within a few months or soon after childbirth or abortion.
-The so-called senile (senile) chorea by most authors nowadays relates to questionable diagnoses and, as a rule, there are no classification schemes.
+• Chorea of pregnancy usually develops in primiparous women who suffered from minor chorea in childhood.
+Chorea of pregnancy is currently associated with antiphospholipid syndrome (primary or in the context of systemic lupus erythematosus).
+Chorea usually begins in the 2nd to 5th month of pregnancy, rarely in the postpartum period, and sometimes recurs in subsequent pregnancies.
+Symptoms usually regress spontaneously within a few months or soon after childbirth or abortion.
+Most authors currently classify so-called senile (senile) chorea as a dubious diagnosis and, as a rule, are absent from classification schemes.

-Psychogenic chorea ("large chorea" - in the terminology of the old authors) does not apply to extrapyramidal syndromes and is one of the variants of psychogenic motor disorders.
+Psychogenic chorea (“major chorea” - according to the terminology of older authors) does not belong to extrapyramidal syndromes and is one of the variants of psychogenic movement disorders.

 Who to contact?